dacite/wot-battle-results-parser/README.md

 ## Example Usage
 ### Replay Parser
-Currently this project is only available as Rust library.
+Currently this project is only available as a Rust library.
 Perhaps in the future, we can provide Python bindings.
 To use it, add the following to the `[dependencies]` section of `Cargo.toml`
 ```
 wot_replay_parser = "0.2.1"
 ```